-Accurate and reliable data is paramount to facilitate the operation of a DSO, but also to support new self-service facilities for new connections customers.
-Our innovation projects have focussed on the creation of increased data sets, such as monitoring to understand the operation of the LV network to a level and granularity not previously possible and to improve the quality of the data we use.
+Accurate and reliable data is paramount to facilitate the operation of a DSO.
+Our innovation projects have focussed on the creation of increased data sets, such as monitoring to understand the operation of the LV network to a level and granularity not previously possible.